quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Consuming and Retiring Connection IDs {#retiring-cids}

-An endpoint can change the connection ID it uses for a peer to another available one at any time during the connection.
+An endpoint can change the connection ID it uses for a peer to another available one at any time during the connection, though excessive consumption of connection IDs might lead to running out of spares if the issuer limits the frequency of issuance or the total number of connection IDs issued for each connection.
 An endpoint consumes connection IDs in response to a migrating peer, see {{migration-linkability}} for more.

 An endpoint maintains a set of connection IDs received from its peer, any of which it can use when sending packets.
 When the endpoint wishes to remove a